duodenum96/IntrinsicTimescales.jl/docs/src/simbasedinference.md

 ## Fitting Methods - ADVI

+Note: ADVI functionality is experimental.
+Proceed with caution.

 Automatic Differentiation Variational Inference (ADVI) approximates the posterior using variational methods.
 Instead of using MCMC directly, ADVI uses gradient descent to find the optimal parameters that minimize the Kullback-Leibler divergence between the variational posterior and the true posterior.
 IntrinsicTimescales.jl uses the [`Turing.jl`](https://turing.ml/stable/) package to perform ADVI.
 For more details, refer to [Turing documentation](https://turing.ml/v0.22/docs/for-developers/variational_inference) or [Kucukelbir et al, 2017](https://arxiv.org/abs/1603.00788).

 IntrinsicTimescales.jl states the probabilistic problem as the likelihood of each data point in the summary statistic of the data coming from a Gaussian distribution with mean generative model's summary statistic and some uncertainty around it.
 More clearly: